Magnus Hirschfeld: Early life

-After his studies, he traveled through the United States for eight months, visiting the World's Columbian Exposition in Chicago, and living from the proceeds of his writing for German journals.
-During his time in Chicago, Hirschfeld became involved with the homosexual subculture in that city.
-Struck by the essential similarities between the homosexual subcultures of Chicago and Berlin, Hirschfeld first developed his theory about the universality of homosexuality around the world, as he researched in books and newspaper articles about the existence of gay subcultures in Rio de Janeiro, Tangier, and Tokyo.
-Then he started a naturopathic practice in Magdeburg; in 1896, he moved his practice to Berlin-Charlottenburg.
+After his studies, Hirschfeld spent the next two years traveling the world, giving lectures and writing articles.
+He spent time in the major cities of France, Algeria, Morocco, Italy, and the United States.
+During his eight month stay in the United States, Hirschfeld traveled to Chicago to document the World's Columbian Exposition for a German newspaper.
+He became fascinated by the city's homosexual subculture, struck by its similarities to the homosexual subculture of Berlin.
+As a result, Hirschfeld began to develop his theory about the universality of homosexuality around the world; he researched in books and newspaper articles about the existence of gay subcultures in Rio de Janeiro, Tangier, and Tokyo, all of which shared many of the same cultural similarities.

-Hirschfeld became interested in gay rights because many of his gay patients took their own lives.
+Hirschfeld returned to Germany in 1894 and opened a naturopathic practice in Magdeburg, where he would develop his lifelong commitment to homosexual rights advocacy.
+He was struck by the number of his gay patients who had Suizidalnarben ('scars left by suicide attempts'), and often found himself trying to give his patients a reason to live.
+Hirschfeld was also deeply affected by the 1895 trial of Oscar Wilde, to which he made frequent reference in his writings.
+In 1896, he had one of the most formative experiences of his career; In 1896, a young lieutenant whom Hirschfeld was treating for severe depression took his own life.
 In the German language, the word for suicide is Selbstmord ('self-murder'), which carried more judgmental and condemnatory connotations than its English language equivalent, making the subject of suicide a taboo in 19th century Germany.

-In particular, Hirschfeld cited the story of one of his patients as a reason for his gay rights activism: a young army officer suffering from depression who killed himself in 1896, leaving behind a suicide note saying that despite his best efforts, he could not end his desires for other men, and so had ended his life out of his guilt and shame.
-In his suicide note, the officer wrote that he lacked the "strength" to tell his parents the "truth", and spoke of his shame of "that which nearly strangled my heart".
+The lieutenant addressed his suicide note to Hirschfeld, wherein he wrote that despite his best efforts, he could not end his desires for other men, and so had ended his life out of his guilt and shame.
+He explained that he lacked the "strength" to tell his parents the "truth", and spoke of his shame of "that which nearly strangled my heart".
 The officer could not even bring himself to use the word "homosexuality", which he instead conspicuously referred to as "that" in his note.
-However, the officer mentioned at the end of his suicide note: "The thought that you [Hirschfeld] could contribute a future when the German fatherland will think of us in more just terms sweetens the hour of my death."
-Hirschfeld had been treating the officer for depression in 1895–1896, and the use of the term "us" led to speculation that a relationship existed between the two.
+The note closes with the words, "The thought that you [Hirschfeld] could contribute a future when the German fatherland will think of us in more just terms sweetens the hour of my death."
+Hirschfeld had been treating the officer from 1895–1896, and the use of the term "us" led to speculation that a relationship existed between the two.
 However, the officer's use of Sie, the formal German word for you, instead of the informal du, suggests Hirschfeld's relationship with his patient was strictly professional.
+Hirschfeld would go on to repeatedly cite this incident as the catalyst for his career as a sexologist and gay rights activist.